 What is the CDP doing regarding the current training schedule?

 During the suspension of chemical and biological operations at the COBRATF, the CDP will present a modified version of courses that typically include toxic agent training.
 Students can contact their CDP Regional Coordinator using information at https://cdp.dhs.gov/contact to discuss questions they may have about their specific class.

+I was enrolled to attend a course during suspension of chemical and biological operations at the COBRATF.
+Is my class cancelled?
 Currently, Hands-On Training for CBRNE Incidents (HOT) is postponed until further notice.
 The courses below are modified and conducted outside the COBRATF toxic agent training facility, and will be fully compliant with graduation requirements.
 However, they will NOT include toxic agent training.

 - Technical Emergency Response Training for CBRNE Incidents (TERT)

 - Hazardous Materials Technician for CBRNE Incidents (HT)

 - Hazard Assessment and Response Management for CBRNE Incidents (HARM).

 When will CDP resume training with biological and chemical agents?

 There is no higher priority than the health and safety of our employees and those we train.
 FEMA recently completed its internal assessment of CDP operations.
 The assessment included verifying and cataloging procedures to determine if any enhancements should be made to maintain the highest standard of safety culture.
 The internal review team included senior agency officials deployed to CDP.
 While FEMA reviews the findings and recommendations from the assessment, CDP will continue its suspension of live agent training.
 At this time, FEMA does not have an anticipated date for re-start, as that date will be dependent upon the recommendations adopted, and the time it takes to implement those recommendations.